pollingj/spree-enhanced-option-types/README.md

   * products.js override (edge spree only) for working with variant images

-Some of the functionality might not work without javascript, but much work was put to make JS as unintrusive as possible, so It should be fairly easy excercise to make it completelly JS independent.
+Some of the functionality might not work without javascript, but much work was put to make JS as unobtrusive as possible, so It should be fairly easy exercise to make it completely JS independent.

 ## Credits